Multi Donor Initiative Skills4Recovery

 “Education for Veterans” Platform

 The “Education for Veterans” platform, developed at the initiative of the Ministry of Education and Science of Ukraine, offers over 1,620 educational opportunities — from short courses to full study programmes.
-Designed to meet labour market needs, it features a catalogue of formal and non-formal training with detailed entry requirements, forecasts of in-demand professions through 2027, and an inclusive interface adapted for people with visual impairments.
+Designed to meet labour market needs, it features a catalogue of formal and non-formal training, forecasts of in-demand professions through 2027, and an inclusive interface adapted for people with visual impairments.
 Each programme also includes information on accessibility options for students with special needs.

 Partners